ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 In addition how do we know we are using the best parameters for our indicators?
 In this example trading strategy we used 30 days as a parameter to our moving average.
 Why 30 days?
 Why not some other number?
 Could a different value produce better (or worse) performance?
 We can use a process called [walk-forward optimization](https://en.wikipedia.org/wiki/Walk_forward_optimization), a kind of data-mining, to help us determine the performance impact of different parameter values for our trading strategy.

-As you can see there are more advanced aspects of trading simulation and quantitiative trading I could write about.
+As you can see there are more advanced aspects of trading simulation and quantitative trading I could write about.
 If you are interested in this sort of thing and want me to continue please reach out and tell me your area of interest.

 ## Resources